lsst-dm/dmtn-057/index.rst

 Extracting measurements from a task may require that a task write metadata it normally would not, duplicating information and forcing a task to have some knowledge of its metrics despite the lack of explicit references in the code.

-It would be difficult to retrofit ``notify`` calls into the existing tasks framework.
+It would be more difficult to retrofit ``notify`` calls into the existing tasks framework than to only retrofit the use of ``Job`` objects.
 If task implementors are responsible for calling ``notify`` correctly, the requirement is difficult to enforce.
 If ``Task`` is responsible, then tasks would need one ``run`` method that serves as the API point of entry (for example, for use by ``TaskRunner``), and a second workhorse method to be implemented by subclasses.
 Either approach involves significant changes to existing code.